intltechventures/Consulting.Project.Tools/Wisdom/Quotes.md

 # Quotes

+## Albert Einstein
+- ”If you can’t explain it to a six year old, you don’t understand it yourself”
+- ”Everything should be made as simple as possible, but no simpler”

+## Donald Knuth
+- ”Premature optimization is the root of all evil”

+- The Five Stages of Model Development
+1. Decide what you want the model to do
+2. Decide how to build the model
+3. Build the model
+4. Debug the model
+5. Trash stages 1-4 and start again, now that you know what you really wanted.

 ## Kent Beck
 - "Given a behavior-changing diff and a subsequent structure-changing diff, can you derive the behavior-changing diff as it would have looked after the structure change?
 Can you compare the actual diff with the derived diff?" ~ [Kent Beck](https://twitter.com/KentBeck/status/1141744893200494592)
+- “Make It Work, Make It Right, Make It Fast”

 ## Fred Brooks